bbusenius/History-of-Guatemala-2nd-Grade/units/unit4/field_trip.md

 2. **Arrival and Orientation (10-15 minutes per site)**:
    - **Objective**: Familiarize the student with the site(s).
    - **Procedure for Museo Colonial**:
-     - Arrive at the museum; point out the entrance: “This museum has old art from colonial times.”
+     - Arrive at the museum; point out the entrance (preferably through Paseo de Los Museos on 1a Avenida Norte to save on entrance fees): "This museum has old art from colonial times."
-     - Say, “Let’s look at paintings or objects and draw something you like.”
+     - Say, "Let's look at paintings or objects and draw something you like."
+     - Make sure to visit and draw attention to the painting of [San Miguel Arcángel con las ánimas del Purgatorio](https://maps.app.goo.gl/hjV2X82wC666FdNy6), connecting it back to lessons on colonial religious art.
+     - Visit the crypts in the bottom of the churches.
    - **Procedure for Catedral de San José**:
-     - Arrive at the cathedral; point out features: “Look at the big doors and tower!”
+     - Arrive at the cathedral; point out features: "Look at the big doors and tower!"
-     - Say, “This is from colonial times.
-We’ll draw something you like.”
+     - Say, "This is from colonial times.
+We'll draw something you like."
+     - Make sure to visit both the main cathedral and the cathedral ruins on 5a Calle Oriente.
+     - Visit the "Capilla de los Reyes" in the ruins and explain that this is likely where Pedro de Alvarado, the Spanish conquistador who led the conquest of Guatemala, is buried.
 3. **Exploration and Activity (1-2 hours per site)**:
    - **Objective**: Engage with the site(s) and sketch.
    - **Procedure for Museo Colonial**: